gehtsoft-usa/goharu/README.md

 2)  We also ported demos and provided function descriptions for godoc

+The binaries are tested on Windows 7, Windows 10, Cent OS 7, Ubuntu 18.04, OSX 10.14

 # How to Build the library?

 1) In order to succesfully use the library make sure that: